• Skip to primary navigation

 Ingredients

-• 3 oz gouda or provolone cheese chopped
+• 3 ounces provolone cheese sliced into strips

 Instructions

-• To make the vinaigrette, add all ingredients to a mason jar and shake well until combined.
-Pour about half of the dressing into the salad and mix to combine.
-Add more dressing if you prefer ot save the rest.
+• Dress the Salad.
+Pour about half of the dressing over the salad and mix to combine.
+Add more dressing if desired.

 Reader Interactions